Refractive Errors: Symptoms, Causes & Treatment

 Some types of surgery, like laser eye surgery, change the shape of your cornea to fix refractive errors.
 At Oculase we can help you decide if surgery is the best option.

 Laser eye surgery is a simple corrective procedure to treat all kinds of refractive errors.

-For some patients, laser eye surgery might be unsuitable for presbyopia (age-related focussing problems).
-In these cases we may offer refractive lens exchange (lens replacement surgery).
+For some patients, laser eye surgery might be unsuitable for presbyopia (age-related focusing problems).
+In these cases, we may offer refractive lens exchange (lens replacement surgery).
 For this procedure, an Advanced Technology Lens replaces the natural lens.
 Its benefits include a much-reduced need to wear glasses or contacts, and no risk of developing cataracts.